Trabajador/youtube-playlist-scraper/Readme.md

   * Fetches video data from a YouTube playlist using the YouTube Data API v3.
   * Retrieves video titles, links, and thumbnail images.
-  * Handles pagination if the playlist contains more than 50 videos.
   * Saves the list of videos in an easy-to-read HTML file.

 ## Prerequisites